 Milwaukee police officer shot, killed while serving warrant, medical examiner says

-A Milwaukee police officer was shot and killed Wednesday morning while serving a warrant, the city's medical examiner confirmed Wednesday afternoon.
+A Milwaukee police officer was shot and killed Wednesday morning while serving a warrant, the city's medical examiner confirmed.

 The Wisconsin cop, who has not been identified, was shot while on the city’s south side around 9:30 a.m.
 Wednesday, FOX6 reported.
 He was rushed to the hospital, where he later died.
 The suspected shooter was taken into custody.